SumoLogic/sumologic-documentation/docs/send-data/kubernetes/collecting-logs.md

             manual_prefix_regexp: (\\{\".*|\\[?\\d{4}-\\d{1,2}-\\d{1,2}.\\d{2}:\\d{2}:\\d{2}.*)
 ```

-### Sending Data to Multiple Targets
+## Sending data to multiple targets

 It is possible to send logs to multiple locations.
 This section describes the following cases:

-- send logs simultaneously to Sumo Logic and other locations
+- Send logs simultaneously to Sumo Logic and other locations.
-- send all logs to Sumo Logic and part of it to other locations
+- Send all logs to Sumo Logic and part of it to other locations.
-- send logs selectively to multiple locations
+- Send logs selectively to multiple locations.

-## Send Logs Simultaneously to Sumo Logic and Other Locations
+### Send logs simultaneously to Sumo Logic and other locations

 In order to send data to Sumo Logic and other locations, `sumologic.logs.otelcol.extraExporters` should be used.

-With the following configuration data will be send to both Sumo Logic and AWS S3:
+With the following configuration, data will be sent to both Sumo Logic and AWS S3:

 ```yaml
 sumologic: